RumRogerz/Movella/README.md

 1.
     * Load a custom kubernetes object with all pertinent information needed to access the kubernetes api
     * Load a kubernetes configuration
         * This can either be run as a pod within the cluster or manually on your terminal.
 This script will check for you.
-Defaults are already set for manual use, however if it is running in a pod, it will load information from the environment variables:
+Defaults are already set for manual use, however if it is running in a pod, it will load information from the environment variables (which can be defined in a Deployment):
             - `INTERVAL`
             - `NAMESPACE`